xnubar/day_1/README.md

-#This is header of my project's readme file
+# This is header of my project's readme file

 **There will be another changes**

-1. The first option is
-     -First of of the first option
-       -First of the first

-[x] first option is done
-[ ] second is not done